JamesVeug/AgainstTheStormAPI/ExampleMod/README.md

 - 1 New Trader
 - 1 New Race (Experimental)
 - 1 New Difficulty (P21)
+- 2 new Embark good rewards
-- 2 new Embark rewards to choose from
+- 2 new Embark effect rewards

 ## How to install